jEnbuska/none-dux/README.md

     isRequired,         // !
 No desctructing
     {
       a: number,
-      b: {},            //Object that can include anything an is not required }
+      b: {},            // Object that can include anything an is not required }
   ],
   someStringList: [ string ]